Fang-Molly/CS-note/python/06 Strings.md

 'banana'
 ```

-* if the first index >= the second, the result is an empty string.
+* if the first index >= the second, the result is an empty string, represented by two quotation marks.
 * empty string
    * contain no characters
    * length 0